 Flu shot: Your best bet for avoiding influenza

-Getting an influenza vaccine — though not 100% effective — is the best way to prevent the misery of the flu and its complications.
-The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age or older be vaccinated annually against influenza.
+Getting an influenza vaccine, though not 100% effective, is the best way to prevent the misery of the flu and its complications.
+The Centers for Disease Control and Prevention (CDC) recommends annual flu vaccination for everyone age 6 months or older.

 Here are the answers to common questions about flu shots:

 Private manufacturers make the flu vaccine.
 It takes about six months.
 The availability of the flu vaccine depends on when production is completed.
 But generally, shipments begin sometime in August each year in the United States.
 Healthcare professionals may begin vaccinating people as soon as the flu vaccine is available in their areas.

 It takes up to two weeks to build immunity after a flu shot.

 You can benefit from the vaccine even if you don't get it until after the flu season starts.
 It's usually best for people in the United States to get the flu vaccine in September and October.
 Aim to get it by the end of October.
 But you can still protect yourself against late flu outbreaks if you get the vaccine in February or later.